Skip to content

 My dad seemed by all accounts quite the success.
 But behind the scenes, unknown even to me at the time, the truth was not quite so bright.

-My dad had his own entrepreneurial journey going on, and it was as marked by setbacks and pain it was with success.
+My dad had his own entrepreneurial journey going on, and it was as marked by setbacks and pain as it was by success.

 My dad was from a generation of leaders who were taught suffering was to happen in silence.
 Particularly for men, the model of masculinity was the American cowboy, Rambo, and Reagan.
 When my dad’s company faced substantial financial setbacks, he suffered them alone.